 Ascend, with Professor Hillary Sale

-The Ascend program will launch in March 2022.
+The Ascend program launched in March 2022.
 The new program is aimed at established lawyers.
 As their careers are on the rise, women lawyers often face competing opportunities and shifting priorities as they gain a more precise definition of career success and excellence.
 Whether the goal is partnership, independence, entrepreneurship, or career transition, the Center’s Ascend program helps established lawyers explore the opportunities and challenges of furthering their careers through promotions, pivots, and reimagining.
 The modular curriculum allows participants to tailor the program to focus on the skills and information needed to meet their goals.

 For further questions about the Ascend program, please email firstname.lastname@example.org.